-CONUS--011-81-46-816-5349, email: usn.yokosuka.navhospyokosukaja.list.nh- yokosukaoverseas-screen@mail.mil) at the U.S. Naval Hospital- Yokosuka, to determine whether medical facilities are adequate to support pre-existing medical conditions.
-Selectees should consider whether accompanying dependents have serious medical conditions that would preclude them from relocating to the overseas duty assignment.
+Those selected for positions in the Western Pacific (WESTPAC) should closely review the offer message, this Statement of Living and Working Conditions, and also consult the Patient Screening Office (DSN 243-5349/Commercial direct from CONUS--011-81-46-816-5349, usn.yokosuka.navhospyokosukaja.list.nh-yokosukaoverseas-screen@mail.mil) at the U.S. Naval Hospital, Yokosuka, to determine whether medical facilities are adequate to support pre-existing medical conditions.
+Selectees should be screened by a Navy physician or private medical care provider to ensure that they meet the physical and mental requirements of the job for which selected, and to ensure that other medical conditions do not exist that would preclude the selectee from accepting an overseas assignment to WESTPAC.
+Selectees should also consider whether accompanying dependents have serious medical conditions that would preclude them from relocating with the selectee to the overseas duty assignment.

-The U.S. government is not obligated to pay for medical treatment, unless a job-related injury or illness, irrespective, if received from DoD facilities in the area or from private sources.
-Medical insurance available from Federal providers, with the exception of HMOs (HMOs are not available overseas), must be Nationwide Carrier, however, the are no preferred providers for this area.
+The U.S. government is not obligated to pay for medical treatment, unless a job-related injury or illness, irrespective if received from DoD facilities in the area or from private sources.
+Medical insurance is available from Federal providers with the exception of HMOs (HMOs are not available overseas).
 This means that the cost of medical care beyond policy limits must be absorbed by the employee.
-When provided care by Japanese medical facilities, even if referred to by DoD facilities, costs for treatment may be higher than rates for comparable services in the U.S. The method of payment (see below) may be much different from what occurs in the U.S. Please consult with your FEHB medical insurance to ensure medical claims from Japanese facilities are accepted or that your FEHB carrier will accept the Japanese medical facility as an authorized provider; please be prepared financially for that contingency.
+When provided by Japanese medical facilities, even if referred to by DoD facilities, costs for treatment can be significantly higher than rates for comparable services in the U.S. The method of payment (see below) may be much different from what occurs in the U.S. It is possible that your FEHB medical insurance will not be accepted at a Japanese medical facility or that your FEHB carrier will not accept the Japanese medical facility as an authorized provider; please be prepared financially for that contingency.